 Stage Two: Enamel Decay

-Stage Three: Dentin Decay
+Stage Three: Dentinal Decay

-Stage Four: Involvement of The Pulp
+Stage Four: Involvement of The Tooth Pulp

 Stage Five: Abscess Formation